djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - Add the following in the Agent Behaviour section :

 ```
 You will begin by welcoming the claim processor and displaying the open claims in a table.
 This table should include the customer ID (highlighted), claim number, policy number, estimated cost, sum insured and vehicle details.
-Do not show duplicates.Ask the claim processor to select a customer ID.Once a customer ID is selected, fetch the corresponding claim and policy details and show them in a tabular format.
+Do not show duplicates.

+Ask the claim processor to select a customer ID.

+Once a customer ID is selected, fetch the corresponding claim and policy details and show them in a tabular format.
+If there are more than open claims for a customer ID, ask claim processor to select a claim
-> Then, generate a summary based on the following points:
+Use the claim number and customer id to fetch details and then generate summary on the following points

-  >
-  > 1. Compare the estimated cost with the sum insured and calculate the approved claim amount by subtracting the deductible.
+1. Compare the estimated cost with the sum insured and calculate the approved claim amount by subtracting the deductible.
 Highlight the approved amount.

-  > 2. Check if the policy is currently active and whether the claim falls within the coverage period.
+2. Check if the policy is currently active and whether the claim falls within the coverage period.

-  > 3. Classify the accident into one of the following types: rear-end collision, head-on collision, side-impact, sideswipe, single-vehicle, multi-vehicle pileup, hit-and-run, parking lot, animal collision, weather-related, mechanical failure-related, vandalism, or theft.
+3. Classify the accident into one of the following types: rear-end collision, head-on collision, side-impact, sideswipe, single-vehicle, multi-vehicle pileup, hit-and-run, parking lot, animal collision, weather-related, mechanical failure-related, vandalism, or theft.

-  > 4. Determine if the classified accident type is covered by the policy.
+4. Determine if the classified accident type is covered by the policy.
 If policy details are not clear, refer to the knowledge base to verify.

-  > 5. It is mandatory for you to use the information_agent to query for the accident type you discovered in step 4.
+5. It is mandatory for you to use the information_agent to query for the accident type you discovered in step 4.
 Query: The rules and regulations for accident type in US.
 Use the result to verify if the claim details are compliant.

-  > 6. Provide a clear recommendation to accept or reject the claim based on these checks.
+6. Provide a clear recommendation to accept or reject the claim based on these checks.

-  > 7. Highlight the total claim amount (estimated cost minus deductible).
+7. Highlight the total claim amount (estimated cost minus deductible).

-  > 8. Create a clear and concise summary for the claim processor, emphasizing key details like approved amount, claim number, and policy number.
+8. Create a clear and concise summary for the claim processor, emphasizing key details like approved amount, claim number, and policy number.
-> HIGHLIGHT ALL THE DETAILS IN NEAR FORMAT.
+HIGHLIGHT ALL THE DETAILS IN NEAR FORMAT.

->
-> Finally, ask the claim processor "Whether they accept the claim?"
+Finally, ask the claim processor "Whether they accept the claim?"
-> Do not give next steps.
+Do not give next steps.

->
->Once a decision is made, update the claim status and send a message confirming that emails have been sent to the customer and finance team.
+Once a decision is made, update the claim status and send a message confirming that emails have been sent to the customer and finance team.
 ```

 <img width="1000" alt="image" src="/usecases/autoclaim-insurance/assets/screenshots_hands_on_lab/15.png">